Catfishing is increasing day by day, So the practice of digital kids monitoring is booming.

 Teens seek attention, and if someone gives them care and affection, they start trusting the person.
 Catfishing is just like that, in which the perpetrator offers something the other might be interested in.
 Teens would never know if the other person is using them.

 Catfishing is a menace affecting a number of lives online.
-If your child is an attention seeker, make sure he/she does not find comfort in talking to strangers, because sometimes, all we need is a cosy shoulder and an ear to hear.
+If your child is an attention seeker, make sure he/she does not find comfort in talking to strangers, because sometimes, all we need is a cozy shoulder and an ear to hear.
 Make your child confident and gain their trust, so that they won’t find comfort in other people.

 If you are seeking an advanced solution, go for the kids monitoring app.
-We recommend you to use TheWiSpy among all best free teens spy apps.
+We recommend you to use TheWiSpy among all the best free teens spy apps.
 The spyware allows you to dig into the online space of your children and find out what they do online.
 With the robust features, you can explore the digital space of your kids remotely.
 So, what do you think is the best way to secure your teens from catfishing?